Exact Subdomain and Embedded Interface Polynomial Integration in Finite Elements with Planar Cuts: Introduction

-Discontinuous function integration can be cast as integration over several disjoint subdomains involving continuous functions, i.e. the region over which the integration is to occur can be broken up into multiple subdomains where only continuous functions are defined.
-However, the boundary defining the subdomains is rarely trivial and traditional integration schemes are not practical.
+Discontinuous function integration can be cast as integration over several disjoint subdomains involving continuous functions, i.e., the region over which the integration occurs can be broken up into multiple subdomains where only continuous functions are defined.
+However, the boundary defining the subdomains is rarely trivial, and traditional integration schemes are not practical.
 Even invoking the divergence theorem in such cases has proven to be intractable for even simple geometries and discontinuities, as seen in \cite{joulaian2016numerical,ventura2006elimination}, since integration over the subdomain boundaries must be performed.
-There has also been work devoted to moment fitting approaches, such as in \cite{joulaian2016numerical}, which also rely on the divergence theorem.
+There has also been working devoted to moment fitting approaches, such as in \cite{joulaian2016numerical}, which also rely on the divergence theorem.
 Another approach, which depends on the convexity of the region of integration, is presented in \cite{mousavi2011numerical}.
-Although in general, it cannot be expected that the region of integration is convex.
+Although in general, it cannot be expected that the region of integration is convex. \jon{Exact quadrature rules exist only for triangle and tetrahedral geometries, with planar cuts, and for low degree polynomials, specifically for quadratic polynomials, \cite{holdych2008quadrature}.
+In there, the authors suggest they can extend their work to a higher degree polynomial integration.
+Still, the automation seems challenging since every time a higher degree polynomial is considered, one must recompute a new set of quadrature points and rules.}